alecthomas/kong/README.md

 Each Kong parser can be configured via functional options passed to `New(cli interface{}, options...Option)`.

-The full set of options can be found in [options.go](https://github.com/alecthomas/kong/blob/master/options.go).
+The full set of options can be found [here](https://godoc.org/github.com/alecthomas/kong#Option).

+### `Name(help)` and `Description(help)` - set the application name description

+Set the application name and/or description.

+The name of the application will default to the binary name, but can be overridden with `Name(name)`.

+As with all help in Kong, text will be wrapped to the terminal.

 ### `Configuration(loader, paths...)` - load defaults from configuration files